REVIEW:

 claim of the manufacturer is that the foot braces can be adjusted while

 seated in the kayak.
-Though most kayakers who use the same kayak on a
+Though most kayakers who use the same kayak on

-their appropriate position, with my toes.
+back forward, to their appropriate position, with my toes.

 When